SOUTH FLORIDA BOAT ACCIDENT LAWYER

 The difficulty, though, is that accidents that occur on public waterways or navigable waters are not regulated under the same laws as those that happen on land.
 Different jurisdictions – state, federal, and international – play a role, and each has its own procedures.
 Further complicating the matter, there are different laws pertaining to cruise accidents and injuries sustained by maritime workers.

 Recreational and fishing boat accidents exist in a legal middle ground that can be challenging to navigate.
-Your representative must be expert in maritime law and able to argue in state and federal courts to ensure you receive the compensation owed to you if you are injured by a negligent, reckless, careless, or intoxicated boat operator.
+Your representative must be an expert in maritime law and able to argue in state and federal courts to ensure you receive the compensation owed to you if you are injured by a negligent, reckless, careless, or intoxicated boat operator.

 COMMON FACTORS IN BOATING ACCIDENTS